November Lawn & Garden Tips

 - Plant Color that Lasts Fall, Winter & Spring.
 Plant Lenten Rose (Helleborus orientalis).
 It's an evergreen perennial that blooms fall, winter or early spring and comes in an array of colors.

 - Fertilize Pansy Beds with Dr. Earth Annual Bloom Flower Garden organic fertilizer.

 - Plant Camellias The jewels of the winter garden.
 Try Yuletide, Apple Blossom and Setsugekka for beautiful blooms.

 - Plant trees and shrubs.
 Fall planting season runs from mid-September until mid-December in the southeast.

 - Chopping Time: Cut back faded perennials for the winter.
 Feel free to leave a few seed heads (like Echinacea) for the birds to enjoy.

 - Apply Lime: If you have not already done so this year, have a soil test performed to see if you need to apply lime to your yard.
 As a general rule, soil east of the Mississippi tends to be acidic.
 Soil west of the Mississippi tends to be alkaline.
 If your soil test indicates that your soil is in the acidic pH range, apply lime at the rate of 40 pounds per 1000 square feet.

-- Start Decorating with garland, trees, lights and wreaths.
+- Start Decorating with garland, trees, light, and wreaths.